cloudxabide/cloudxabide/README.md

 ![Red Hat Certified Engineer](./images/RedHatCertifiedEngineer-200x200.png)

 # Best Practices and suggestions
-* Do NOT use the "Root Account" for anything other than creating new IAM accounts.
+* Do NOT use the "Root Account" for anything other than creating new IAM accounts, or managing IdentityCenter assets.
 * Use MFA.
 Always. (where possible)
 * Create and use a ["tagging strategy"](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) of some sort.
 * (NEW) Identity Center is tremendous and quite powerful.
 I recommend using it.